aaryanpoud3l/np.com.aaryanpoudel.docs/_posts/2025-05-22-init-vpsSetup.md

 0 3 * * * /usr/bin/certbot renew --quiet
 ```

-Site should now be assessible via https using `curl https://sub.domain.com` , From cloudflare, you can enable proxy
+Site should now be assessible via https using `curl https://sub.domain.com` , From cloudflare, you can enable proxy.